maxlaza411/pyghidra-mcp/README.md

 ## Integrations

+-  TODO
-(To be filled with specific integration examples for Cursor, VS Code, etc., similar to semgrep's README)
+(To be filled with specific integration examples for Cursor, VS Code, etc.)

 ## Contributing, community, and running from source

 > [!NOTE]
 > We love your feedback, bug reports, feature requests, and code.
-Join the community Slack channel!
-(Link to be added)

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more info and details on how to run from the MCP server from source code.

 ______________________________________________________________________

 Made with ❤️ by the [PyGhidra-MCP Team](https://github.com/clearbluejar/pyghidra-mcp)